mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Oh I get it.
 You're the hero come to the rescue.
 Well you're about a lifetime too late."

-	"Please, I need to help her."
+	"Please, I need to help hae."

 	He snickered under his gritty breath and took a few steps closer, kicking Ginnu's sprawled lifeless leg out of the way.
-Kip could see that Ramne was on a bad trip of Kanosin.
+Kip could see that Ramne was on a stiff dose of Kanosin.
 He quickly glanced at Ginnu and saw the blood still trickling out of the wound, but didn't dare take his eyes off of Ramne.

-	Ramne said, "She's mine.
-Mine!
-But she doesn't give a shit about me.
-And I don't give a shit about her.
-You think I'm any different than anyone else here?
-You think either of my hearts still cares about right and wrong?
-If it weren't me out there keeping the world full of Kano, someone else would be doing it.
-I'd rather be the one reaping the benefits."
+	Ramne said, "Thi's mine.
+But I don't give a shit about hae.
+You think thi's different than anyone else here?
+You think either of hae hearts still cares about right and wrong?
+If it weren't her out there keeping the world full of Kano, someone else would be doing it."

 	"Look, I'm not here to argue.
-Ginnu needs help or she'll die."
+Ginnu needs help or thi'll die."

-	"She's already gone.
-What the fuck does she care?"
+	"Thi's already gone.
+What the fuck does thi care?"

-	He glanced at her again to check the veracity of his statement.
-Blood continued to drip out of the wound.
+	He glanced at hae again to check his statement.
+Blood continued to drip out of the wound, and the convulsions were slowing.

 	Ramne continued, "You think you know what happened here, don't you, Kip.
 Everybody took Cas' good nature and then stabbed hae in the back with it.
 We told hae to fight back, but instead thi fled into the dark forest with hae kaln.
 Thi chose to abandon everyone while Setre and I tried to save it from burning to the ground."

-	Ramne leaned over Ginnu, his chest above hers with his palms on his knees.
+	Ramne leaned over Ginnu, his chest above haes with his palms on his knees.
 He took a closer look at Kip in the light of his decorated body.

 	He said, "You might think yourself a noble man.
 But that means nothing here.
 Ulukoma is shit.
 You dominate everything you can.
 And then you die."

 	Kip met his gaze with conviction in his eyes.
-"When Ara fades from the sky and Lissa has killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."
+"When Ara fades from the sky and you've killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

 	He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the dark."